Jayani-N/FlagWars_Writeups/FlagWars 1.0/OSINT/Minas Birthday/file.md

 Step 5: The name of the account is "mina30" which indicates her birthdate as 30.

-Step 6: In the bio we have a binary number as 01101101 which is binary charecter of m
+Step 6: In the bio we have a binary number as 01101101 which is binary charecter of 'm' which denotes the month "march"

-Step
+Step 7: The Bio has the information that "we three bears" and "my fav @03: me,juan,tina" where the "@03" indicates the month march.

 Flag:
 flagwars{30_march_lilac}